alvi00/Climate-Odyssey---Team-EnviroNauts/README.md

 ## How to Download and Play

 ### PC Version
+1.**Download txt file and go to google drive and dowload the files**
-1. **Download** the project files from the latest release.
+2. **Download** the project files from the latest release.
-2. Once downloaded, **open the folder** and run **`ClimateOdyssey.exe`**.
+3. Once downloaded, **open the folder** and run **`ClimateOdyssey.exe`**.
-3. Start playing and dive into the world of Climate Odyssey!
+4. Start playing and dive into the world of Climate Odyssey!

 ### Mobile Version
 1.**Download txt file and go to google drive and dowload the files**
-1. **Download  the file and then install** the game APK from the latest release.
+2. **Download  the file and then install** the game APK from the latest release.
-2. **Allow camera and location permissions** (required for specific in-game features).
+3. **Allow camera and location permissions** (required for specific in-game features).
-3. Once installed, open the app and start your journey in Climate Odyssey!
+4. Once installed, open the app and start your journey in Climate Odyssey!

 ---